thingsboard/tbmq/k8s/README.md

 - **System Administrator**: sysadmin@thingsboard.org / sysadmin

 In case of any issues, you can examine service logs for errors.
-For example to see ThingsBoard node logs execute the following commands:
+For example to see ThingsBoard MQTT Broker node logs execute the following commands:

-1) Get the list of the running tb-node pods:
+1) Get the list of the running tb-broker pods:

 ```
 kubectl get pods -l app=tb-broker
 ```

-2) Fetch logs of the tb-node pod:
+2) Fetch logs of the tb-broker pod:

 `
 kubectl logs -f [tb-broker-pod-name]